dmgcodevil/akka/akka-docs/rst/java/cluster-usage.rst

 When a member is considered by the failure detector to be unreachable the leader is not allowed to perform its duties, such as changing status of new joining members to 'Up'.
 The node must first become reachable again, or the status of the unreachable member must be changed to 'Down'.
-This can be performed automatically or manually.
-By default it must be done manually, using using :ref:`cluster_jmx_java` or :ref:`cluster_command_line_java`.
+Changing status to 'Down' can be performed automatically or manually.
+By default it must be done manually, using :ref:`cluster_jmx_java` or :ref:`cluster_command_line_java`.

 It can also be performed programatically with ``Cluster.get(system).down(address)``.